tomstryhn/PowerShell/GitHub/GitHubLoader/README.md

 # GitHubLoader.ps1

-Simple way to load all the scripts in the PowerShell repo of my GitHub into the current PowerShell session
+Simple way to load all the scripts in the PowerShell repo of my GitHub into the current PowerShell session, but be aware, by loading the scripts this way, the `#Requires` will not be validated, so you will have to make sure that the needed modules, ie. AvtiveDirectory is available in the session, which the scripts is loaded into.

 ## Table of Content